Opinion | The handling of the Texas abortion case is an embarrassment for the federal judiciary

 Notably, as the litigation made its way up to the justices, Texas had never before suggested this move.
 Even more notably, this question had already been considered and decided — by the Supreme Court itself.
 Eight justices — eight — agreed that the case against the licensing officials could proceed.
 Only Justice Clarence Thomas, dissenting, suggested otherwise.

-Undeterred, the 5th Circuit stepped in to aid and abet Texas’ efforts to sidestep the constitution and ignore the Supreme Court.
+Undeterred, the 5th Circuit stepped in to aid and abet Texas’s efforts to sidestep the Constitution and ignore the Supreme Court.
 The three-judge panel hearing the case took the remarkable step of ordering oral arguments on the certification question — more delay.
 In the majority were Reagan nominee Edith H. Jones and Trump nominee Stuart Kyle Duncan.
 Judge Stephen A. Higginson, an Obama appointee, dissented.
 “The defendants already lost this point in the Supreme Court,” he wrote.
 “They should not get a second bite.”

 At the oral argument, Jan.
 7, Jones said the quiet part out loud.
 “What happens when the Supreme Court, if the Supreme Court, as many expect, says something about Roe v.
 Wade that implies that [the] prohibition on abortions after heartbeat may be enforceable,” she asked.
 “What happens then?
 Is this case alive or dead? … Maybe we should just sit on this until the end of June,” by which point the Supreme Court will have ruled on Mississippi’s abortion law and may well have overturned Roe.

 Courts are not supposed to work this way.
 They are supposed to follow the existing law even if they disagree with it.
-They are not supposed to place their bets on that they deduce — or hope — the justices might do in the future.
+They are not supposed to place their bets on what they deduce — or hope — the justices might do in the future.

 As Marc Hearron, the clinics’ lawyer, told Jones, for the appeals court to “sit on” the case “would be completely inconsistent” with the Supreme Court’s expedited handling.
 Even Texas wasn’t asking for that, its lawyer conceded.